Positive Discipline: How to Set Boundaries Without Punishment (Complete Guide)

 • Child forgets lunch → feels hungry briefly

-• Child doesn’t wear jacket → feels cold
+• They doesn’t wear jacket → feels cold

 • Child doesn’t do homework → teacher consequences